 Bosnian Coffee Demonstration, RSVP required – October 26, 2017 from 4:30-6:30 PM.
-The Department of Folk Studies and Anthropology‘s graduate Foodways class, in conjunction with the Kentucky Folklife Program, will be presenting a Bosnian coffee demonstration on Thursday, October 26th from 4:30–6:30 pm at the Kentucky Museum (room TBA).
+The Department of Folk Studies and Anthropology‘s graduate Foodways class, in conjunction with the Kentucky Folklife Program, will be presenting a Bosnian coffee demonstration on Thursday, October 26th from 4:30–6:30 pm in the Kentucky Museum’s Garden Gallery.
 Join us as Senida Husić and Sanida Palavra prepare coffee and discuss the importance of coffee and ćejf to Bosnian culture and tradition.
 Special RSVP required for this event.
 More info here.

 Bosnian Pita Demonstration – November 16, 2017 from 4:30-6:30 PM.
 The Department of Folk Studies and Anthropology‘s graduate Foodways class, in conjunction with the Kentucky Folklife Program, will be presenting a Bosnian pita demonstration.
 Join us as mother-daughter pair Fatima and Nejra Delic prepare pita and discuss the importance of this foodway tradition to Bosnian culture.
 The Delic family will prepare three different varieties of pita and there will samples for the audience.
 More info here.